boroda74/TagTools/README.md

 *Note:*

-If you are familiar with the plugin quick update process, you can always [download latest plugin version here](https://www.mediafire.com/file/h2t08o9562efboi/mb\_TagTools\_latest.zip/file"target=\"\_blank\"") (NOTE: this latest version always requires the latest version of MusicBee which sometimes may be available as a beta.
+If you are familiar with the plugin quick update process, you can always [download latest plugin version here](https://www.mediafire.com/file/h2t08o9562efboi/mb_TagTools_latest.zip/file) (NOTE: this latest version always requires the latest version of MusicBee which sometimes may be available as a beta.
 The latest MusicBee version was **3.6** at the time of writing this help file).
-Copy the file "mb\_TagTools.dll" from the archive "mb\_TagTools\_latest.zip" to MusicBee "Plugins" folder, and overwrite the existing file.
+Copy all files from the archive “mb_TagTools_latest.zip” to the MusicBee “Plugins” folder, overwriting existing files.

 *Note:*